vicxdev/database-backup-generator/README.md

 # Database Backup Generator
-This script generates backups of all databases in a PostgreSQL container and saves them in a folder in the host machine.
+This script generates backups of all databases in a PostgreSQL Docker container and saves them in a folder in the host machine.

 # Requirements
 - Docker [*](https://docs.docker.com/engine/install/)